nmenant/iControl_LX_Lab/docs/class3/module2/lab1.rst

 iControlLX extension responsible for rendering the iControl REST resource in the web interface.

-1. Remove the appened presentation#/ and note the raw JSON representation:
+1. Remove the appended presentation#/ and note the raw JSON representation:

 .. image:: _static/image006.png